jzmack/static_site_generator/content/projects/mc-backup/index.md

 #### Email notifications

 After the flash is cleaned, we can check the JSON responses from the `/v1/configuration/object/copy_flash_scp` endpoint where we copied the two files over.
-In this script, I have those responses store in memory so I can check them here.
+In this script, I have those responses stored in memory so I can check them here.
 What we are looking for in the JSON response is the value within the `status` key.
 If the status is **SUCCESS**, then we mark that one as good.
 Otherwise, it's marked as a failure.

-All of the successes (and hopefully non failures) get composed into an email using the `email` and `smtplib` Python modules.
-Our organization has an accessible SMTP Relay server so it made it very simple to use that to send my team an email.
+All of the successes (and hopefully no failures) get composed into an email using the `email` and `smtplib` Python modules.
+Our organization has an accessible SMTP Relay server so it made it very to send my team an email.

 Here's what that function looks like:

 ```
 def send_email_report(results, smtp_server, smtp_port, sender_email, recipient_email):
-    """Send email report with backup results via SMTP relay"""

     # Count successes and failures
     success_count = sum(1 for r in results if r['status'] == 'SUCCESS')